Downtown Music Holdings: Divisions

-Downtown Music Services
+Downtown Music Publishing

 The publishing division, ranked in Billboard's Music Publishing Top 10, is Downtown's primary focus.
 In addition to administering copyrights, Downtown Music Publishing's services include royalty collection, songwriter development, catalog marketing, neighbouring rights, and financing services.
 It arranges co-writing opportunities and places its songwriter's compositions in film, television, advertising, and video game productions.
 Downtown writers have written hit songs for artists including Beyoncé, Bruno Mars, Carrie Underwood, Katy Perry, Keith Urban, Rihanna, and Selena Gomez, and, among others, their compositions have been used in the Hunger Games series, Girls, and Grand Theft Auto.
 Brands that have featured spots from Downtown writers include the NFL, Coca-Cola, Apple Inc, Budweiser and Amazon.

 Downtown has formed partnerships with digital service providers including YouTube, Pandora Radio and LyricFind to directly process data and payments owed to songwriters and publishers.
 It provides analysis for songwriters, managers, and lawyers, allowing writers to review and export statements, see their account balance, create reports for different periods by income over different territories, and access details of each royalty line.

 In 2016, Downtown Music Publishing was nominated for Music Business Worldwide's Publisher of the Year Award.
 The company appeared on the Billboard 2014 list of the Top 10 Publishers.

 Downtown acquired Salli Isaak Music and Salli Isaak Songs in 2018, giving the publisher the rights to works by One Direction, Madonna, and Sam Smith.

 In May 2019, Downtown acquired the 1987 to 2017 catalogue of Belgian music publisher Strictly Confidential.

 In May 2020, Downtown acquired two publishers: Good Soldier Songs (home of The 1975), and the South African Sheer Music.

 In April 2021, Downtown sold its song publishing roster and catalogue to Concord, though Downtown will continue to represent the publishing rights for several artists including John Lennon and Yoko Ono, Miles Davis, John Prine, and the Wu-Tang Clan.

 Songtrust

-Songtrust is a global music rights management software platform.
+Songtrust is a global music rights management software platform that was founded by Downtown CEO Justin Kalifowitz and CSO Joe Conyers III.
 Launched in 2011, it services Downtown Music Service's catalog and provides royalty collection services for creators all over the world.
 The platform enables creators at all levels to recover their royalties directly from over 90 countries and from more than 20,000 unique income sources worldwide.
-Songtrust also has business partnerships and provides publishing royalty collection with companies such as sister company CD Baby, Secretly Publishing and Stones Throw Publishing.
+Songtrust also has business partnerships and provides publishing royalty collection with companies such as sister company CD Baby, Secretly Publishing, The Orchard and Stones Throw Publishing.

+In January 2018, Molly Neuman, former drummer for riot grrrl band Bratmobile, joined Songtrust from her previous role as the first head of music for crowdfunding website Kickstarter.
+In October 2019 Molly Neuman was named President of Songtrust.